Pennhurst State School and Hospital: Closure

 In 1977, U.S. District Judge Raymond J. Broderick ruled that the conditions at Pennhurst State School violated patients' constitutional rights.
-The lawsuit that led to his ruling was filed May 30, 1974, by Philadelphia attorney David Ferleger representing the patients of the Pennhurst State School.
+The lawsuit that led to his ruling was filed May 30, 1974, by Philadelphia attorney David Ferleger representing the patients.
 The suit was later joined by the United States and by the Pennsylvania Association for Retarded Citizens.
-Pennhurst State School was ultimately closed in 1987.
+The facility was ultimately closed in 1987.
 The 1,156 people who lived there on the date of the Court's order (March 17, 1978) moved into small community homes called Community Living Arrangements.
 These settings supported three or fewer people, with 24 hour staffing if needed.
 This process of deinstitutionalization required nine years, and included discussion of treatment plans with each person and family.

 Halderman v.
 Pennhurst State School and Hospital

-The allegations of abuse led to the first lawsuit of its kind in the United States, a federal class action, Halderman v.
-Pennhurst State School & Hospital, which asserted that those with developmental disabilities in the care of the state have a constitutional right to appropriate care and education.
+The allegations of abuse led to the first lawsuit of its kind in the United States, a federal class action, Pennhurst State School and Hospital v.
+Halderman, which asserted that those with developmental disabilities in the care of the state have a constitutional right to appropriate care and education.
 Terri Lee Halderman had been a resident of Pennhurst, and following multiple episodes of abuse, she and her family filed suit in the federal district court.
-The suit started after Terri had visited her parents at home and was found to have unexplained bruises.
+The suit started after Halderman had visited her parents at home and was found to have unexplained bruises.
 Although the case was not expected to reach the level it did, the courts later found that conditions at Pennhurst were unsanitary, inhumane and dangerous, violating the Fourteenth Amendment, and that Pennhurst used cruel and unusual punishment in violation of the Eighth and Fourteenth Amendments, as well as the Pennsylvania Mental Health and Retardation Act of 1966 (MH/MR).
 The District Court ruled that certain of the patients' rights had been violated.
 The District Court decision was the first time that any federal court ruled that an institution must be closed based on a constitutional right to community services.

 The rulings collectively lent credence to the nascent "deinstitutionalization" movement, which sought to move mental patients from hospitals to halfway houses or reintegrate them into their families.
 The rulings also aligned with the increasing tendency of federal courts to take control of school districts, prisons and other state institutions in order to enforce citizens' rights.
 Ultimately, however, the U.S. Supreme Court vacated the judgment based on the Eleventh Amendment principle that federal courts cannot order state officials to comply with state laws.
 As noted below, the institution was eventually closed pursuant to a settlement agreement that required that community-based services be offered to all of its residents.

-The case became an important rule of law known as the Pennhurst Doctrine, which has been cited by state Attorneys General as binding precedent under United States constitutional law.
+The case became an important rule of law known as the Pennhurst Doctrine, which has been cited by state attorneys general as binding precedent under United States constitutional law.